ropensci-archive/roweb2/content/blog/2020-05-11-subtitles/index.md

 Webinars and community calls are a great way to gather many people to discuss a specific topic, without the logistic hurdles of in-person events.
 But it has its own set of challenges.
 In particular, it tends to be more difficult for deaf and hard of hearing people or non-native speakers to follow the conversation, because of low quality video hindering lip reading or low quality sound.

 When the calls are recorded, as it is the case for rOpenSci community calls, it is possible to rewind and replay, which may help but it is not always sufficient.
-A better solution, as suggested on the GitHub issue tracker for community calls, would be to provide subtitles.
+A better solution, as suggested on the [GitHub issue tracker](https://github.com/ropensci-org/community-calls/issues/14) for community calls, would be to provide subtitles.

-One of us already had a little experience captioning short videos on youtube so we volunteered to try and add subtitles to the next community call.
-Because we think it's important to work as much as possible with free and open source tools, our choice landed on amara.org, which is a platform for community captioning used by other prolific video producers, such as TED talks.
+One of us already had a little experience captioning short videos on YouYube so we volunteered to try and add subtitles to the next community call.
+Because we think it's important to work as much as possible with free and open source tools, our choice landed on [Amara](https://amara.org), which is a platform for community captioning used by other prolific video producers, such as TED talks.

+To ease the subtitling process, we didn't start from a blank slate, thanks to the fact that all [rOpenSci community calls](https://ropensci.org/comcalls/) are recorded, Stefanie Butland provided us with a rough transcript as given automatically by Zoom once the call was recorded.

 ### Some things were easier than expected but some were harder

 #### The good thing about modern technology

 If you've never try captioning a video, you may think that the hardest parts writing the transcript and syncing the video and audio.
 Fortunately, we have pretty good tools for this nowadays.
-Of course, technical and field specific terms were often wrong (the most common issue being 'R' transcripted as 'our').
+Of course, technical and field specific terms were often wrong (the most common issue being 'R' transcripted as 'our', and rOpenSci as 'Our open sigh').
 It seems like YouTube gets even more creative:

 {{< tweet 1259507352774021121 >}}

 #### Unexpected tasks

 But even after this, there is still a huge amount of work left.
 You have to balance subtitles, making sure each line is short enough to display even on short screens and that each frame doesn't have more than two lines.
 Additionally, and as we detail later in this blog post, it can be pleasant to remove excessive orality markers, such as 'uhm', 'like', 'so' or stutters.

 But these tasks proved so much more difficult than anticipated in this particular cases.
 Indeed, this was probably not the best video to start this enterprise.
 As opposed to usual rOpenSci community calls, this did not follow a webinar format.
-It was a roundtable involving X participants in a lively discussion that lasted XX minutes.
+It was a roundtable involving 5 participants in a lively discussion that lasted 55 minutes.
 Even though there was a lot of preparation from the panel, as highlighted by Stefanie Butland at the end of the video, this remained a non-scripted discussion.
-This clashed strongly with the little experience we may have had beforehand since it was only on very short, 100% scripted youtube documentaries, such as Kurzgesagt.
+This clashed strongly with the little experience we may have had beforehand since it was only on very short, 100% scripted YouTube documentaries, such as Kurzgesagt.

 ### A diverse community of speakers and captioners